 Make a list of your priorities, and make sure that your daily activities reflect those priorities.
 If your day gets crazy and you don’t accomplish everything you hoped to, at least you will have accomplished the most important things.

-Start your day by building your kids faith (Bible reading, and memory), working on character training, and THEN starting on the academics.
-God will bless your day when you give Him the first part of it, and follow His priorities.
+Start your day by building your kid’s faith (Bible reading, and memory), working on character training, and then start on the academics.
+God will bless your day when you give Him the first part of it and follow His priorities.

 3. Keep relationships first.

-Relationships should always trump academics.
-Don’t let academic struggles strain the relationship between you and your child!
+One of the secrets to stress free homeschooling, is that relationships should always trump academics.
+Don’t let academic struggles stress the relationship between you and your child!

 4. Teach your children to work more independently.

 By the time your kids are in 2nd or 3rd grade they should gradually learn to do some of their work on their own.
-You shouldn’t have to be spoon feeding them at that age.
+You shouldn’t have to spoon-feed them at that age.
 Gradually increase the amount of work they do independently over time.
-It teaches them to be responsible for their work, while relieving some stress for you!
+It teaches them to be responsible for their work while relieving some stress for you!